 Evolutionary and bioinspired algorithms for optimization

-The objective of the line “#CI – Evolutionary and bioinspired algorithms for optimization” is the study and development of bioinspired algorithms for: (1) Improve their behavior when they tackle optimization problems in continuous domains and (2) Apply and adapt them to solve specific combinatorial optimization problems, such as those related to interventions in complex networks, optimal organization of hospitals, etc.
+The objective of the line “#CI – Evolutionary and bio-inspired algorithms for optimization” is the study and development of bio-inspired algorithms to: (1) improve their behavior against optimization problems in continuous domains and (2) apply and adapt them to solve concrete combinatorial optimization problems, such as those related to interventions in complex networks, optimal organization of hospitals, etc.